-Salty Underground cultures Berghia in a salinity of 1.025 and very low nitrates.
-If your water parameters are very different you should to acclimate your Berghia slowly for about 2 hours.
-If you have very low nitrates and your salinity is the same or .001 off 1.025 then an hour of Berghia acclimation time should be sufficient.
+Salty Underground cultures Berghia in a salinity of 1.025 and no nitrates.
+If your water parameters are very different you should to acclimate your Berghia a little more slowly than recommended below.
+If you have very low nitrates and your salinity is the same, or slightly higher or lower, than ours an hour acclimation is sufficient.

 - Clean plastic pitcher or container of similar size and shape.

 Sometimes the Berghia are a little sluggish when they arrive.
-This does not mean the Berghia are dead.
+This does not mean they are dead or dying.
 When Berghia die there is no movement even after drip acclimation or they turn into a little pile of shapeless goo.
 Call us or e-mail photos of the Berghia the day they arrive if you have concerns.

-Please note that the Berghia sometimes loose volume or size in shipping.
-Berghia will regain their size once the Berghia acclimate and eat some Aiptasia.
+Please note that the Berghia sometimes lose volume or size in shipping.
+Berghia will regain their size once they acclimate and eat some Aiptasia.
 Even large Berghia are relatively small creatures compared to many of the animals we add to our saltwater aquariums.
 Berghia will more than double in size in your tank within a few weeks of going into your aquarium.

 Begin the Berghia Drip Acclimation Process

-This method is geared toward sensitive reef tank inhabitants.
-You must be willing to monitor the entire acclimation process.
-You may also use a similar technique that does not require dripping.
-The basic technique involves adding very small amounts (1 or 2 ounces) of your tank water to the Berghia bag every 5-10 minutes for 2 hours.
+Please monitor the entire acclimation process.
+You may use a similar technique that does not require dripping.
+The basic technique involves adding very small amounts (1 or 2 ounces) of your tank water to the Berghia bag every 5-10 minutes for 1 hour.

 Carefully place the Berghia bag into a tall container like a plastic pitcher.
-Try to extend the sides of the bag up the inside of the pitcher.
-The water may in the end drip over the sides of the pitcher so you may want to put the pitcher in a bucket as well.
+Open the bag and extend the sides of the bag up the inside of the pitcher.
+The pitcher will give support to the bag during acclimation.

-Using airline tubing, set up and run a siphon drip line from the main aquarium to the pitcher sitting in the bucket.
-Tie several loose knots in the airline tubing, or use a plastic or other non-metal airline control valve, to regulate flow from the aquarium.
+Using airline tubing, set up and run a siphon drip line from your aquarium to the Berghia bag.
+Tie a loose knot in the airline tubing, or use a plastic control valve, to regulate flow from the aquarium.
 It is also a good idea to secure the airline tubing in place on your tank.
 You want a drip rate of about 5-8 drops per second.

-Since the Berghia have not eaten for 12-24 hours, you may try feeding the Berghia while they drip acclimate.
-Scrape a small to medium sized Aiptasia sp. off the aquarium glass or other smooth surface with a razor blade (or similar tool) and drop it in the bag with your Berghia.
+If you are interested in seeing the Berghia eat Aiptasia, you can feed them while they acclimate.
+Scrape a small to medium Aiptasia off the aquarium glass or other smooth surface with a razor blade (or similar tool) and drop it in the bag with your Berghia.
 Berghia nudibranches may or may not eat.
-It’s a good idea (but not mandatory) to try this so the Berghia are fed before they go in your tank.
-Don't let the Aiptasia land on a Berghia.
+Don't place the Aiptasia on a Berghia.
 The Aiptasia can sting the Berghia.

 At the end of the 1 hour of acclimation and having at least doubled the water volume in the bag do the following: Feed your fish.
 Turn off your tank lights (to distract the fish), all pumps and all powerheads.
 You want no water movement while you place the berghia in the tank.
-This will create the best environment for the Berghia to go in your reef tank and successfully grab onto the live rock without being disturbed by fish or water current.
-You can turn everything back on after the Berghia have a grip on the rock, usually within 5-10 minutes.
+This will create the best environment for the Berghia to go in your tank and successfully grab onto the live rock without being disturbed by fish or water current.
+You can turn everything back on after the Berghia have a grip on the rock, usually within 10 minutes or so.

-Don't try to handle the live Berghia with you hands, Berghia nudibranchs, even large Berghia are very fragile.
-Use the Berghia pipet provided to suction to the Berghia to get it out of the bag one at a time.
+Don't try to handle the Berghia with your hands.
+Berghia nudibranchs, even large Berghia are fragile.
+Use the Berghia pipet provided to suction the Berghia out of the bag one at a time.
 If the Berghia are attached to the bag dislodge the nudibranch by gently blowing some water at the Berghia with the pipet.

 Do your best to place the Berghia on the live rock in your tank near some Aiptasia (no closer than 2-3 inches) and in an area of lower flow to start.
 It's best to place the Berghia together in groups rather than spread them out.
 Berghia will either start eating Aiptasia or will move into crevices of the live rock and disappear from view.
 Do not let the Berghia float into an Aiptasia's mouth.
 They can be eaten if dropped directly in the mouth area of the Aiptasia.
 Berghia can be stung if placed too close to an Aiptasia.

 You may notice a small, white, circular strand of Berghia eggs in your shipping bag.
 Suck the Berghia eggs out of the bag and place them in the live rock where the current is very low like under a rock.
 If you are lucky, they will hatch for you.

 When you begin to run out of Aiptasia you may spot the nudibranch during the day.
 If they are all white or cream colored it means that the Berghia Nudibranchs have not eaten for 24 hours or more.
-You can help the Berghia by moving the Berghia closer to an Aiptasia you can still see.
-If you do not see any Aiptasia left, give the Berghia to a freind or sell the nudibranch to your local fish store.
+You can help the Berghia by moving them closer to an Aiptasia you can still see.
 Berghia typically starve at around 5-7 days of not eating.